Do I need massage therapy after my liposuction?

 closeup of abdomen massage

-On the other hand, small cannula liposuction techniques do not need massage therapy to get the desired results.
+Therefore, techniques that use thicker 5mm cannulas do benefit from lymphatic massage therapy to remove the excess fluid and reduce seroma type complications.
+On the other hand, small cannula liposuction techniques do not need massage therapy to get the desired results!

 Let me go into more detail to explain why massage techniques are helpful in some cases and not needed in others.

-Massage therapy is generally recommended for two reasons:
+Massage therapy is generally recommended for three reasons:

-So you may ask: What causes swelling and internal adhesions?
+What causes swelling and internal adhesions after liposuction?

 diagram of liposuction using a cannula with a larger hole at the tip